A1Liu/a1liu.github.io/_posts/2019-11-24-linux-development.md

 tags: [linux]
 ---
 I'm trying to install ElementaryOS, and it's pretty annoying.
 Probably easier than other linux distros though.
-I'm running on an ASUS VivoBook F412DA.
+I'm running on an CHUWI LapBook Pro 14.1.

 ## Pain Point: `Could not get lock /var/lib/dpkg/lock-frontend - open`
 Only one instance of the package manager can be running at a time, and this is the